Programma 101: Operation

-The instructions or digits occupy 8 bits, codified in binary-coded decimal.
+The instructions or digits occupy eight bits, codified in binary-coded decimal.
 In instructions the left nibble stores the affected register and the right nibble the instruction, while in digits the first nibble stores information about the number, such as the sign or the decimal place, and the last nibble stores the actual digit.

 It prints programs and results onto a roll of paper tape, similar to calculator or cash register paper.

 Instruction set

 Sales history

 The Programma 101 was launched at the 1964 New York World's Fair, attracting major interest.
-40,000 units were sold; 90% of them in the United States where the sale price was $3,200 (increasing to about $3,500 in 1968.)
+A total of 40,000 units were sold; 90% of them in the United States where the sale price was $3,200 (increasing to about $3,500 in 1968.)